-The Executive Head, Heads of School or Designated Safeguarding Lead will also notify parents by the end of the afternoon session on the day their child is excluded, that for the first 5 school days of an exclusion or until the start date of any alternative provision where this is earlier.
+The Executive Head or Head of School will also notify parents by the end of the afternoon session on the day their child is excluded, that for the first 5 school days of an exclusion or until the start date of any alternative provision where this is earlier.
 Parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
 Parents may be given a fixed penalty notice or prosecuted if they fail to do this.